-My inspiration for this blog comes from the closing event of the course Mastering Creativity (Dutch description) which was taught at two universities in Amsterdam last semester by the Bildung Academy and for which I was fortunate to play a development (and small execution) role.
-It led me to formulate the Bipolarity paradigm which I will explain below.
+My inspiration for this blog comes from the closing event of the course Mastering Creativity (Dutch description) which was taught at two universities in Amsterdam last semester by the Bildung Academy.
+I was fortunate to play a substantial role in the development, and a smaller role in the execution .
+Witnessing the closing even led me to formulate the Bipolarity paradigm which I will explain below.

 A question of taste.
 Literally.